bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 ---
 title: 'Set up Security Onion to monitor your Proxmox Home Lab'
-excerpt: 'The beginnings of my threat lab starts with Security Onion.
-Here\'s how I started with Proxmox and Open vSwitch.'
+excerpt: "The beginnings of my threat lab starts with Security Onion.
+Here's how I started with Proxmox and Open vSwitch."
 coverImage: '/images/cover-images/security-onion-proxmox-1.png'
 date: '2020-11-19'
 ogImage: